jensendarren/machine-learning-with-python/4-Machine-Learning/README.md

 So why use this approach when there appears to be no real stucture or logic to the exercise?
 In some cases, unsupervised learnign can produce clustering outputs that were not even anticipated.
 This is one of the interesting benefits of using unsupervised learning - in the cases where you *don't know what you are looking for in the data set* (latent variables).
 With unsupervised learning one can 'tease out' these previously unseen clusters in your dataset.

-#### Examples 1: Dating Website: Characteristics of people who like eachother for dating
+#### Example 1: Dating Website: Characteristics of people who like eachother for dating

 A dating application dataset might have some sterotypes of relations / clusting, however with unsupervised learning one can reveal interesting insights into the behvious of the users of the dating website that were otherwise not so obvious.